Joe Bruechner

 Claude Code Linear Agent

 Interested?
-Reach out — I'd love to provide the source code or answer any questions.
+Reach out — I'd love to share the source or answer questions.

 Why I Built This